TraZeOG/The-Legend-of-Nadine/infos.md

 # INFOS

-what could be added/improved/reworked:
+what could be added/improved/reworked (by order of priority):

 - DONE unicode characters

+- a player that can move
+- gates
 - chunck system
 - lots of game design cause i love it
+- walls
 - stargates
-- gates tout court
 - enemies
-- walls
+- health system
 - hotbars
+- score system?
 - multiplayer omg?? (spoiler no)
-- health system
-- score system?